5 Ways to Save Money When Traveling Domestically

 If you're planning to spend more than a couple of days in one location or traveling with family or a large group, renting an apartment or vacation home can be more affordable—and practical—than staying at a hotel.
 Because you'll have access to a kitchen, you can save quite a few dollars buying groceries and cooking for yourself instead of eating out for every meal.
 Sometimes, "living like a local" can help save money and make your vacation more interesting.

 Finally, don't fall into the trap of feeling like everything has to be perfect—no matter the expense—when you go on vacation.
 Travel experiences tend to get better in retrospect.
-"When you look back on a trip, the less-than-perfect parts will fade away, and the good stuff will be what everyone remembers," Chris says.
+When you look back on a trip, the less-than-perfect parts tend to fade away, and the good experiences will be the ones you remember.